StacyKioko/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6-Multiple permissions: chmod ug+x,o+r hello: The script gives execute permission to the owner and the group owner, and read permission to other users to the file hello

 Task 7-Everybody!: chmod a+x hello: The script gived everyone (UGO) executing permissions

+Task 8-James Bond: chmod 007 hello: The script gives the other users permission to edit while the Owner and group owner of he file do not have any permissions to either write, read or execute on the file hello.